induane/whetstone-martial-arts/source/cost.rst

 Payment
 -------

 I take Venmo, cash, or even an IOU.
+Payments are due around the end of the month.

 .. figure:: images/venmo.